mvysny/vok-security-demo-v8/README.md

 The app will be running on [http://localhost:8080/](http://localhost:8080/).

+The app is running live on Heroku at [https://vok-security-demo.herokuapp.com](https://vok-security-demo.herokuapp.com).

 ## About the application

 The application uses the username+password authorization, with users stored in an in-memory H2 SQL database